Scope of Variables in Java

 }

-// Declaration of user-defined method in instance area.
+// Declaration of user-defined method.

 public void mySchool()